ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/k8s_cluster.md

 The **k8s Cluster data source** can be used to search for and return existing k8s clusters.
 You can provide a string for either id or name parameters which will be compared with provisioned K8s Clusters.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
-When this happens, please make sure that your resources have unique names.
+When this happens, please refine your search and make sure that your resources have unique names.

 ## Example Usage
 ### By ID